|

 (OBPI) was reported in the early 1900's although

-results were poor and mortality was high.
+results were poor and mortality was present.

 The majority of children with obstetric brachial